 The use of PPG (photoplethysmography or optical sensor) we see on watches have been around for about 5-6 years.
 What its measure is blood volume changes at the surface of skin and not electric signal from the heart.
 This can become an issue because every time the device moves the reading of the heartrate may vary.

 More accurate device type next to the chest strap is forearm strap.
 Reason is they have a better skin contact and even while moving around the LED sensor does not move.
 Watch on the other hand, it slides and even when strapped tightly as the wrist move the skin and bone moves which can make the reading less accurate do to introducing noise to the signal.
+If you wear a watch to track heartrate, you may have come across the issue of reading the heart rate to being low while you are exercising hard and at rest when you are relaxed you see your heartrate being high.

 Why Track Heartrate While Exercising?